krishna-thapa/scala-play-demo/doc/Docker.md

+## Run the project in any server using containers
+- Install a docker and docker-compose in the server
+- Copy the docker-compose file in the any directory
+- Copy .env file to the same directory
+- Copy CSV file to the respective mounted volume directory for the postgres container's volume
+- Run the command: `docker-compose up`

 ## Docker
 Docker is an open-source containerization platform that allows you to quickly build, test, and deploy applications as portable containers that can run virtually anywhere.
 A container represents a runtime for a single application and includes everything the software needs to run.